carpentries-incubator/high-dimensional-stats-r/episodes/03-regression-regularisation.md

 minimises the residual sum of squares.
 We can think of that as finding the slope and intercept that minimises the square of the length of the dashed lines.
-In this case, the red line is in the left panel is the line that accomplishes this objective, and the red dot in the right panel is the point that represents this line in terms of its slope and intercept among many different possible models, where the background colour represents how well
+In this case, the red line in the left panel is the line that accomplishes this objective, and the red dot in the right panel is the point that represents this line in terms of its slope and intercept among many different possible models, where the background colour represents how well